maisamn90/handouts/README.md

 This website coded with python3 as Object oriented language with JavaScript and JQuery frameworks.

 ## Database
-I used Mysql for database and hosted is in RDS
+I used Mysql for database and hosted it in RDS

-Planning:

 ## Packages
 Used the package manager [pip] to install packages.
 All required packages are available in requirements.txt